yangshun/tech-interview-handbook/contents/best-practice-questions.md

 Hey there, the author of Blind 75 here 👋!

 Practicing is the best way to prepare for coding interviews.
-Years ago, I curated a list of the most important 75 questions on [LeetCode](https://leetcode.com).
+LeetCode has over a thousand questions.
+Which should you practice?
+Hence years ago, I curated a list of the most important 75 questions on [LeetCode](https://leetcode.com).
 Many other LeetCode questions are a mash of the techniques from these individual questions.
 I used this list in my last job hunt to only do the important questions.

 I [shared this list on Blind](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-100-LeetCode-Questions-to-Save-Your-Time-OaM1orEU) by extracting the questions from [my freeCodeCamp article](https://www.freecodecamp.org/news/coding-interviews-for-dummies-5e048933b82b/) to save peoples' time when revising and someone reposted this list on [the LeetCode forum](https://leetcode.com/discuss/general-discussion/460599/blind-75-leetcode-questions).
 It somehow blew up and became super famous in the coding interview scene, people even gave it a name - **Blind 75**.
 The Blind 75 questions as a LeetCode list can be found [here](https://leetcode.com/list/xi4ci4ig/).